Inquest into tasering death of 95-year-old Clare Nowland with dementia in aged care

 Details reported by only one source:

-• Clare Nowland was described as 'an extremely generous woman' who engaged in charitable work and interests like golfing and travel until her late 80s
+- Clare Nowland was described as an 'extremely generous woman' who carried out charitable work and pursued interests like golfing and travel until her late 80s

-• Ambulance officers were taught how to respond to a dementia patient wielding a spatula in an aged care facility in 2024, according to the coroner’s hearing
+- The Guardian noted that ambulance officers were later trained to respond to a dementia patient wielding a spatula in an aged care facility

 Source Articles